 In this cult classic, sweethearts Brad (Barry Bostwick) and Janet (Susan Sarandon), stuck with a flat tire during a storm, discover the eerie mansion of Dr. Frank-N-Furter (Tim Curry), a transvestite scientist.
 As their innocence is lost, Brad and Janet meet a houseful of wild characters, including a rocking biker (Meat Loaf) and a creepy butler (Richard O'Brien).
 Through elaborate dances and rock songs, Frank-N-Furter unveils his latest creation: a muscular man named "Rocky."

-No outside props are allowed.
-Costumes and audience participation are encouraged!
+Presented by Mystic Society of Rocky Horror.
+No outside props are allowed, masks are required.
+Costumes and audience participation encouraged.

 The Crescent Theater, located in the heart of downtown’s entertainment district, is home to the Mobile, Alabama's fine independent movie theater.
 Bringing you the best in film including independent film, locally-produced cinema, national and international films and live performances.